*Chef Michael Deg is now the executive chef at the restaurant.

-Contrasting textures, flavours and colours are a hallmark of the revamped ‘Everyday Gourmet’ menu from new chef Calum Anderson, with a concise offering of upmarket bistro-chic cuisine.
+Contrasting textures, flavours and colours are a hallmark of the ‘Everyday Gourmet’ menu, with a concise offering of upmarket bistro-chic cuisine.
 Embracing seasonality and local produce – much of the fresh greens come from the estate’s kitchen gardens – it’s a globetrotting menu with plenty of Asian influence.
 Standout dishes include the sticky glazed short ribs with miso onions, and the salad of char-grilled broccoli with spicy nam prik dressing.
 Local and European flavours are here too, though, with the likes of dukkah-crusted springbok shank and the succulent linefish with shaved fennel salad.
 Plating is elegant and the portions are generous for this standard of cooking.

 In a region where winery restaurants guard their offering jealously, this impressive list is a breath of fresh air.
 Well-trained wine stewards can walk you through the list offering most major cultivars, drawn from across the Cape.
 There's an excellent by-the-glass offering and a good range of foreign wines too, if you’re feeling flush.
 Also look out for their fynbos-inspired cocktails.